shubhamkotal/Material/README.md

-mri #03: missing evidence that model development data is representative of hsbc’s portfolio
+omri #03: missing evidence that model development data is representative of hsbc’s portfolio
 Severity: MEDIUM (New)

 Description